Feral Cat Coalition Clinic Procedures

 If using pre-printed labels, please use the following method:

 Create toe tag if medical problem exists (should be noted on the Caretaker Sign-In Sheet and indicated by "MED" or "Medical Problem" on the ID tags.
-The medical toe tag must include Cat/Caretaker ID #, Caretaker's initials, Cat's sex, Cat's color & description as well as a complete description of the medical problem to be checked by the Veterinarian.
+The medical toe tag must include Cat/Caretaker ID #, Caretaker's initials, Cat's sex, Cat's color and description as well as a complete description of the medical problem to be checked by the Veterinarian.
 Stick the toe tag under one of the ID tags on the trap/carrier.

-Give caretaker copy of "Drop-off and Pick-up Instructions".
+Give caretaker copy of "Drop-off and Pick-up Instructions."

 Advise caretaker of discharge time and stress the importance of prompt pick-up.
 Animal Control will be called on abandoned animals.